vedph/cadmus-vela-api/README.md

   - `date`\* (`date`)
   - `note` (`string`, 5000)

-Yet, this has too many overlaps (marked with ⚠️) with `GrfSummaryPart`.
+As you can see, this would have a lot of overlaps (⚠️) with `GrfSummaryPart`.
 The same is true for `text`, which repeats the same datum designed to be stored in text (because text is the basis for layers).

-To avoid duplication, the solution is including the additional properties of this part in the summary part; and for `text`, just removing it: the `text` part is the designated target for it.
-When the summary data come from external sources or is first filled, these additional properties can just be ignored.
+To **avoid duplication**, the solution is:

+- including the _additional properties_ of this part in the summary part; when the summary data come from external sources or is first filled, these additional properties can just be ignored.
-So, I propose to merge these two models into one, which must be the summary part as this is the core for the 1st data entry stage; and remove `text`, leaving it to the text part alone.
+- remove `text` from summary, so that it remains only where it belongs, i.e. in the text part.

 This of course does not affect any import procedure: it just means that when importing core data from external sources, the text will be stored in _text_, and the rest will be stored in _summary_.

+So, with these adjustments the models are as follow.

-### GrfSummaryPart (New)
+### GrfSummaryPart

 Essential information about a graffiti.
 This corresponds to the data core which might also be derived from external sources.